adlewic/SimpleForm/README.md

-#Simple Form
+#Simple Form Gem

 By [Plataformatec](http://plataformatec.com.br/).

 SimpleForm is an easy way to integrate forms with style and all the components on rails app.

 ##Installing the gem :
-Go to your gem file and type the following :
+On your app, go to your gem file and type the following :
 ```ruby
 gem 'simple_form'
 ```